Towards Logarithmic GLSM: The r-spin case: Logarithmic fields

 where \begin{enumerate} \item $g$ is the genus. \item $\gamma_i$ is the monodromy representation at the $i$-th marking. \item $c_i$ is the contact order of the associated log map at the $i$-th marking. \end{enumerate}

-Comparing to the discrete data in (\ref{discretedata}), the above (\ref{equ:spin-data}) does not specify the curve class.
+Compared to the discrete data \eqref{discretedata}, the above \eqref{equ:spin-data} does not specify the curve class.
 However, since we only allow sections, the curve class is uniquely determined by the collection of contact orders $\bf{c}$: